 Candidates fulfilling the MPH-ICHD entry requirements will receive a letter of admission, admitting them to the course provided that financing can be arranged.
 Once you have secured financial support and provided evidence of proficiency in English, you will receive a definitive letter of admission.

-Note: Participants with a source of guaranteed financing have until 1st of July to apply to the MPH-ICHD.
+Note: Participants with a source of guaranteed financing have until 1st of July to apply to the MPH.
 However, the course is often already full.
 Also visa applications can take several months to process.
-Therefore candidates are therefore advised to apply early.
+Therefore candidates are therefore advised to apply as early as possible.

 For cancellation within seven days no fee is required and 100% of the fee will be reimbursed if already paid.
 For cancellation by candidate see cancellation fees.